EliBrick/GameModProject/README.md

 # GameModProject
 Game Mod

 This is Elijah Brick's CoolMod!

 It is an attempt at a Mario Kart clone.

+To set up the Mod, take all of the files from the folder CoolFiles and add them to a folder called CoolMod in `...\steamapps\common\Quake 4`.

 To test everything, click Load Game and load the Canyon save!

 ## Common Deliverables: